CEO / Founder

 Sima is a Forensic Toxicology Analyst and an internationally published model and accessories designer, Sima found her calling with Friends with Dignity at our 2017 High Tea event.
 The cause resonated with her deeply due to her personal experiences witnessing domestic violence from a young age.

 Sima’s commitment goes beyond passive support; she has actively raised awareness about domestic violence through her creative work.
-Her passion project involves designing and selling headwear, the proceeds from which help set up Sanctuaries for victim-survivors.
+Her passion project involves designing and selling headwear, the proceeds from which help set up Sanctuaries for victim-victim-survivors.
 For Sima, this isn’t just charity work, it’s her life mission.

 Ambassador